Daspy11/the-stu-art-v2/content/Things/The Art of Disagreeing Well - How Debate Teaches Us to Listen and Be Heard.md

 ---

 As a random, useless aside, I wore a custom t-shirt covered in Bo Seo's face at the European University Debate Championships in Glasgow in 2024.
+Photo courtesy of Rob Barrie.

 ![[the-art-of-disagreeing-well-how-debate-teaches-us-to-listen-and-be-heard-bo-seo-tshirt.png]]